-All face-to-face interviewing, including the SHS, has been suspended since 17th March 2020 to help prevent the spread of COVID-19.
+All face-to-face interviewing, including the SHS, was suspended in 17th March 2020 to help prevent the spread of COVID-19.
 The 2020 and 2021 surveys were carried out using a telephone/video approach.

 Response rates for telephone surveys are generally lower than for face-to-face interviews.
 Around 4500 households were interviewed for the 2020 SHS (one third of which were face-to-face before March 2020) compared to around 10500 in 2019.
-Due to this smaller sample size, the 2020 data will not be broken down as in previous years, e.g., data will not be provided for individual local authorities.
-The 2021 survey is intended to provide the full number of interviews across Scotland so data should be available at local authority level when published in autumn 2022.
-However, due to the difference in the mode of interviewing for both 2020 and 2021 it is unclear how comparable these data will be to previous years.
+Due to this smaller sample size, the 2020 data is not broken down as in previous years, e.g., data is not provided for individual local authorities.
+The 2021 survey achieved 9,952 interviews, just below the target of 10,450, meaning data are available at local authority level.
+Due to the difference in the mode of interviewing for both 2020 and 2021 and an observed change in the demography of those responding, the SHS team state data from these years are not comparable to previous years.

 Following suspension of face-to-face interviewing in March 2020, no further data collection for the Scottish House Condition Survey was made in 2020.
 In 2021, the physical survey is being carried out by an 'external+' approach including an external-only inspection, supplemented with additional information e.g. from Energy Performance Certificates and the householder speaking to surveyors over the telephone.
 The approach has been designed to provide reliable estimates of key statistics including on fuel poverty, energy efficiency and external repairs.
-No data will be collected on internal aspects or housing standards.
+No data was collected on internal aspects or housing standards.
 The full number of inspections (3000+) are expected to be carried out.
 SHCS statistics for local authorities require three years of survey data, and further consideration is being given to how to present local authority level analysis given the lack of data for 2020.